EighteenZi/rocksdb_wiki/RocksDB-In-Memory-Workload-Performance-Benchmarks.md

     readwhilewriting :       0.251 micros/op 3979207 ops/sec; (893448999 of 893448999 found)

-The actual sustained write rate is found to be at ~67K writes/sec
+The actual sustained write rate is found to be at ~67K writes/sec.
+This test is CPU-bound, with ~98.0% of CPU is observed in user space and ~2.0% of CPU is spent in kernel during the measurement.

 Here is the command for filling up the DB: